Environmental Education Grant Program

 - Applications must include a detailed cost estimate

-- Applications must include a valid teacher and principal signature.
+- Applications must include valid teacher and principal signatures.
 Scan and save the signature page and email the page to TeacherGrants@PortBlakely.com

 - Grant funds must be payable to a school, organization, or parent-teacher group (not individuals)